Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

 Will the starters play?

-Throughout his Seattle career, Carroll has always been as playfully vague as possible when asked about starters playing in the preseason.
+Throughout his Seahawks career, Carroll has always been as playfully vague when asked about starters playing in the preseason.

 He was again Friday when asked if starters will see action against Denver.